Zonico6/PSE/pflichtenheft_draft.md

 ## Functional
 ### Mandatory
 #### General
-- Each faculty member owns zero or one accounts
+- Each faculty member can own one accounts
 - Each member can act as an author as well as a reviewer
 - A member has an overview of all reviews that have been requested from him and have not yet been reviewed by him
 - When submitting a review request, the author can can and must designate a deadline, the pdf of the paper, the author of the paper, the list of assignees for that